bergren2/bountiful/README.md

     $ bundle install
     $ cp .env.example .env

-Then fill out `.env` with the appropriate credentials.
+Then fill out `.env` with the appropriate credentials (instructions below).

 ## Development

-**TBD: below just launches a sample GitHub auth server.**
+If it's your first time, you'll want to join the [GitHub Developers Program](https://developer.github.com/program/).
+Then go to Settings > Applications > Developer applications and create an application.
+A few key things here:

+- The Client ID and Client Secret are what you'll use in `.env` for local development.
+- The "Authorized callback URL" should be "http://localhost:4567/callback" or whatever is appropriate.

+When you're all set, run the following:

     $ ruby bountiful.rb